 - In iterative design testing so as to check the hypothesis or assumptions regularly and thereby improving the experience.

-- When quick baseline checks of existing websites are required either app or mobile usage so as to mark out the user expectations.
+- When quick baseline checks of existing websites have required either app or mobile usage so as to mark out the user expectations.

 - Looking after tests when it is difficult to contact the assigned end-users and catering to the problematic issues.